 Chui Lee Luk spent part of her childhood in Malaysia amongst the culture of good eating.
 Soon after moving to Australia at the age of seven, Chui won a copy of Waverley Root’s Food of France in a children’s drawing competition, and so began her passion for exploring French cooking.
 After studying and, briefly, practicing law, Chui embarked on a career in professional cooking in 1997, beginning with Christine Manfield at Paramount; honing her Chinese cooking skills at Wockpool; and then returning to French cuisine at Cleopatra and Banc.
 In 2000, she joined Tim Pak Poy’s team at Claude’s.
 Four years later, she took over the restaurant, becoming the new custodian of the Sydney institution.
 Chui’s interests in cuisine while at Claude’s have broadened.
 The menu weaves together Claude’s French background with Chui’s exploration of her ancestral Chinese and Malaysian heritage.
-These are also the basis of her first cookbook, which will be published by Hardie Grant in 2013.
+These are also the basis of her first cookbook.

 Sophie Lee has written two detective stories for children, Edie Amelia And The Monkey Shoe Mystery and Edie Amelia and The Runcible River Fever, as well as Alice in La La Land, a novel for young adults.
 She has also acted in many stage, television and film productions, including the films Muriel’s Wedding, The Castle and Holy Smoke.
 She lives in Sydney with her husband, three children, and two French bulldogs.

 - Edie Amelia and the Monkey Shoe Mystery